YCChenVictor/blog-frontend/_posts/data_structure_and_alogrithm/singly_linked_list.md

 ## What

-I am going to construct it with golang
+Given the concept above, I am going to construct it with golang.

 ```go
 // a node in linked list